BacZemin/first_github_repo/README.md.txt

 <h1>Hello world!</h1>
 <p>This is the first file in my new Git Repo.
-Commit directly to the master branch </p>
+Commit directly to the master branch one small change! and lets try pull </p>

 </body>
 </html>